Review: Prince of Persia

 You might think it a bit lame having to hunt a level for the seeds but frankly that’s one of the main focuses of the game… and it is great fun.
 Manoeuvring around levels is very easy with the Prince running, jumping, double jumping, sliding down slopes, scaling walls, grabbing onto handholds and clambering up poles all pretty much only involving tapping a couple of buttons now and then.
 Timing is key here as opposed to knowing fifty different superfluous types of jump and as such you do need to pay attention but it is easy and a joy to watch.
 Levels are more about the heights to which you reach vertically rather than running about on the ground and as such you will inevitably fall, at which point Elika saves you and pulls you to the last platform you were standing on.
 Useful yes but some later on sections do have a fair bit of leap of faith jumping and it can get a bit frustrating.

+With this new game Ubisoft have decided to completely reboot the Prince of Persia series.
+New generation of consoles, new prince.
+Of course the first thing you will notice is how radically different it looks compared to the previous iterations.
+The impressive cel-shaded visuals are more prominent on the characters themselves, rather than the environments.
+Bringing life back to the environment once you defeat a boss is a visual delight.
+The unique visuals help the game stand out and it is definitely among the best looking titles released this year.
 With the loss of the whole time-control mechanic to save your ass comes the addition of your partner, Elika.
 Her ability to basically rescue you from deadly situations results in you becoming more ambitious with your leaps of faith.
 These games have always been about the platforming and things are no different here.
 It happens on a much grander scale thanks to the larger environments, but does feel somewhat simplified compared to previous games.
 As you wall run and jump from ledge to ledge it can sometimes feel like one large quick-time event due to the fact that one button basically does everything.
 However, despite the simplicity it still feels very satisfying.
+While previous games had a large emphasis on combat, it has been toned down substantially for the reboot.
+Other than the five boss fights in each area, you only have to fight a handful of enemies throughout the whole game.
+A good thing since the combat was probably my least enjoyable part of the previous games.
+While a lot from the previous trilogy has changed, this is a successful reboot of the series and comes highly recommended if you are a fan.
+Here’s to another trilogy.
+Secondary Score: 8/10 |

 Combat in this game is quite different from the games of the last generation being that you only ever fight one person at a time.
 You might think that makes it easier but it really doesn’t.
 There is quite a steep difficulty curve and while at the beginning of the game it was very interesting to watch it does end up frustrating and it won’t get any easier.
 The Prince has four options for attacks (mapped to each of the face buttons), Acrobatic attack, Throw attack, Sword attack and Magic attack (performed by Elika).
 By pressing the right number of buttons in an acceptable order (check your combo list) the Prince (and Elika too) will perform a rather good looking attack that you can add to by hitting a few extra buttons, for example using the sword, then leaping into the air and grabbing then Elika attacking then tossing higher and slamming to the ground.
 It does look very good but unfortunately I was a big bit crap at it.
 Like with platforming you cannot die, if you are knocked down and fail one of the many QTE’s Elika uses magic to protect you, which has the consequence of healing part of the enemy.
 As such battles can draw on to tedium but thank God they are few and far between.

 Praise must go to the dialogue in this game.
 As mentioned earlier the Prince is a bit of a smart arse which is very evident in the game’s cut scenes but at any point during gameplay you can press LT to spark up a conversation with Elika.
 Pointless, eh?
 But it actually very useful for getting some of the back story between the characters and also for getting info on the areas you visit and their boss.
-Dialogue is very enjoyable to listen to but you have no obligation to press LT, but when you miss the Prince teaching Elika how to play “I spy” you will regret it.
+Dialogue is very enjoyable to listen to but you have no obligation to press LT, but when you miss the Prince teaching Elika how to play “I spy†you will regret it.

 Prince of Persia is a visually stunning game with an emphasis on platforming rather than combat or puzzles (they are present, just infrequent).
 It is really a game you have to try first because many will turn their noses up at it (a demo may be nice idea).
 Very well put together and very pick up and play it misses out on a higher score due to dodgy combat and over-abundance of combat QTE’s.
 These faults are in no way game breaking so I would wholeheartedly recommend this to anyone.

-Rating: ★★★★★★★★☆☆
+Rating: